memagsino/memagsino.github.io/index.md

 [Carnegie Mellon University](https://www.cmu.edu/math/index.html), where I graduated in 2012 with a BS in Mathematics and Japanese Studies.

-I am from Franklin Park, NJ, and I am [Filipino-American](http://fanhs-national.org/filam/).
+I am from Franklin Park, NJ, and I am a first generation [Filipino-American](http://fanhs-national.org/filam/).
 My mom is from
 [Quezon City](https://en.wikipedia.org/wiki/Quezon_City) and my dad is from